 I’ve met other young people determined to make a difference and been inspired by them.
 I’ve experienced the true meaning and definition of community and seen how people can come together, care about one another and make their town or city a better place.
 I’ve drunk endless cups of tea in strangers houses, chatted to countless people on the streets or in car parks.
 I’ve achieved some of my dreams, qualifying as a bosun and sailing to Holland and back.
 I’ve marched through city streets for equality and acceptance.
 I’ve cooked for people.
 I’ve danced all night.
 I’ve experienced so much kindness.

 I’ve met people who are so dedicated, so full of energy and ideas and visions that I’ve been so excited by the fact that hopefully one day I can be like them.
-I’ve (almost) stopped having anxiety attacks when someone invites us for lunch or wants to give us something because I just feel so uncomfortable taking from people.
+I’ve (almost) stopped panicking when someone invites us for lunch or wants to give us something because I just feel so uncomfortable taking from people.
 I’ve learnt to say thank you from the bottom of my heart and allow them to be part of our journey.

 Yes, I’ve burned myself out, giving and giving and giving.
 I’ve spent entire days on my phone, writing long posts for our social media, planning where we’re going to visit next, corresponding with people in communities all around the coast, phone calls and emails, one after another.
 I’ve used all my energy up and still been an exhausted mess of emotions at the end of the day, ready to explode or run away or cry.